BrycensRanch/BrycensPlayerManager/CONTRIBUTING.md

 # Contributing Guidelines

 First off, thank you for considering contributing to this project.
 It's people like you that make this such a great plugin.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 This is an open source project, and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the plugin itself.

-Please don't use issue tracker for support or requesting new plugins from me.
+Please don't use issue tracker for support or requesting new plugins.
 I accept requests on my [GitHub Profile's repo](https://github.com/BrycensRanch/BrycensRanch).
 I will not accept any requests on this repo.

+For support, you should seek assistance in our Discord Server.
+Whether this be assistance in implementing a feature or just a general question on the project's goals and what may be considered
+"out of scope" for this project.

-# Ground Rules
+## Ground Rules

 By contributing to this project you submit to following our [Code of Conduct](.github/CODE_OF_CONDUCT.md).
 Please read this next section carefully and check if your contribution meets all requirements in this checklist.
 This will save you